Best Heavy-Duty Pickups for Towing and Hauling Capacity

 A commercial horse hauler transitioned from a standard gas engine to a Ram 3500 HO Cummins.
 The primary issue was "panting" or power loss during 100°F Texas summers.
 The Cummins' massive cooling fan and heavy-duty radiator allowed them to maintain a constant 70 mph with a 20,000-lb trailer without the engine de-rating.
 The result was a 20% reduction in delivery times and much better animal welfare due to a smoother, more stable ride.

-Comparative Analysis of Top-Tier Haulers
+Top-Tier Haulers

 One of the most dangerous mistakes is ignoring the Tire Load Index.
 Even if your truck is rated for the load, if you have replaced the factory tires with "cool-looking" off-road tires that have a lower load rating, you are at risk of a sidewall failure.
 Always ensure your tires are Load Range E or F, specifically rated for the weight shown on your door jamb sticker.